-During the vacancy the leadership of the parishes has come together in monthly meetings in discussion of matters both local and concerning the wider Church.
+During the vacancy the leadership of the parishes has come together in monthly meetings of Churchwardens to discuss matters both local and concerning the wider Church.
 Ideas for this Profile have come from parishioners from the whole Benefice, encouraged by a 'Discernment Day' arranged by staff from the Diocese.
-Lent Lunches in support of various charities were again run at St Mary's Church Centre Bishops Lydeard, hosted by each parish in turn.
-In the past mid-week services and house groups were well attended; a faith discussion group restarted in Lent this year and has continued.
-Services for the whole Benefice happen each month, and in May this is a Rogation Sunday event at a local farm.
+Lent Lunches in support of various charities were again run at St Mary's Church Centre, Bishops Lydeard, hosted by each parish in turn.
+A faith discussion group was started, at first in Lent, and it has continued during the year.
+Services for the whole Benefice happen each month, and in May it will be a Rogation Sunday event at a local farm.
 We would be happy to develop all-age services.

-Services across the Benefice have maintained the pattern of Eucharistic ministry and the ministry of the Word through the commitment of two retired clergy, with occasional help from others, and of the lay people who lead worship: all the churchwardens, some of whom are authorised Lay Worship Assistants, and other lay people permitted to lead Morning Prayer in their own parishes.
-There are no Lay Readers licensed in the Benefice.
+Services across the Benefice have maintained a pattern of Eucharistic ministry and the ministry of the Word through the commitment of two retired clergy and of the lay people who lead worship: all the churchwardens, some of whom are authorised Lay Worship Assistants, and other lay people permitted to lead Morning Prayer in their own parishes.
+A Lay Reader will be licensed within the Benefice in June 2025, initially to West Bagborough parish.